How Straight Do Your Teeth Need to Be to Chew Properly?

 Chewing Isn’t About Front Teeth—It’s About Bite Alignment

 You don’t chew with your front teeth.
-Chewing happens in the back—your molars and premolars do the heavy lifting.
-For your bite to work efficiently, your teeth need to line up in a way that allows those back teeth to crush, tear, and grind food without strain.
-This doesn’t mean your teeth need to be ruler-straight.
-It means they need to be aligned correctly to make solid, balanced contact when you close your mouth.
+The heavy lifting happens in the back—your molars and premolars.
+For your bite to work efficiently, your teeth need to line up in a way that allows these back teeth to crush, tear, and grind food without strain.
+This doesn’t mean your teeth need to be ruler-straight—it means they need to be aligned correctly to create solid, balanced contact when you bite down.

 What Kind of Tooth Alignment Is Necessary for Proper Chewing?